-Construction and civil engineering specialist GRAHAM has secured a £124 million contract from Highways England to design and build a critical improvement work to junction 28 of the M25 between the M25 and the A12 in Essex.
+Construction and civil engineering specialist GRAHAM has secured a £124 million contract from National Highways to design and build a critical improvement work to junction 28 of the M25 between the M25 and the A12 in Essex.

 The proposals for the scheme are the subject of an application for a Development Consent Order (DCO).
 The Planning Inspectorate, the government agency responsible for operating the planning process for DCOs has accepted the DCO application on 24 June 2020 for formal examination.

 Early design works commenced in winter 2020 and construction work is scheduled to start by spring 2022 (subject to decision on a DCO).

 The scheme is located between Brentwood and Romford, on the border of London Borough of Havering and Brentwood Borough Council.
 Junction 28 is one of the major improvement projects planned within the south east and will provide better access towards Essex and London, as well as connecting Brentwood, Chelmsford, Colchester and Suffolk with London and other key destinations.

 Other significant features of the improvement works to be delivered by GRAHAM include:

 - A new two-lane loop road with hard shoulder, for traffic travelling from M25